Back to blog

 5. Military transition

 Veterans leaving active duty are a well-documented franchise prospect segment.
-Many franchise brands offer veteran discounts, the SBA has veteran-specific loan programs, and the leadership skills from military service translate directly to franchise operations.
-According to the International Franchise Association, veterans are 45 percent more likely to be interested in franchise ownership than the general population.
+Many franchise brands offer veteran incentives, the SBA runs veteran-focused loan programs, and the leadership skills from military service translate directly to franchise operations.
+Veterans make up about 7 percent of the U.S. population but roughly 14 percent of franchise owners, according to IFA research conducted with Oxford Economics and highlighted through the association’s VetFran program.

 How to find them: LinkedIn veteran groups, military transition programs (TAP, SkillBridge), veteran networking organizations.